 The increased risk of adverse events in pregnancies complicated by hyperglycemia may be decreased with good glucose control before conception and throughout pregnancy.
 Because insulin requirements vary throughout pregnancy and in the post-partum period, careful monitoring of glucose control is essential in pregnant women.

 Adverse reactions in pregnant patients occurring at an incidence of ≥ 5% are shown in Table 7.
 The two most common adverse reactions were nasopharyngitis and headache.
-These are consistent with findings from other type 1 diabetes trials (see Table 1), and are not repeated in Table 7.
+These are consistent with findings from other type 1 diabetes trials (see Table 1, ADVERSE REACTIONS.), and are not repeated in Table 7.

 Table 7: Adverse reactions during pregnancy in a trial